 Most other 'urban' grass verges within the Parish are maintained by the Parish Council's contractor.

 We sometimes get complaints from residents that cut the verges themselves who no longer wish to do so - if this is the case, simply let us know.
-Likewise we have also had complaints from residents that think we are wasting public funds cutting the verge outside their house which they are willing to do themselves - if this is the case, simply let us know.
-It can be difficult to keep track of who is gladly cutting their own verges, and those who would prefer the PC did it.
+Likewise we have also had complaints from residents that think we are wasting public funds cutting the verge outside their house which they are willing to do themselves.
+If this is the case, simply let us know.
+It can be difficult to keep track of who is gladly cutting their own verges, and those who would prefer the Council did it.

 Roads and Pavements:

 - Defects/cracks/potholes: North Yorkshire County Council highways are responsible for maintaining pavements

 - Moss, detritus, leaves: Selby District Council are responsible for cleaning most pavements.

 Public footpaths: Public footpaths and permissive rights of way are usually the responsibility of the relevant land owner to maintain.